Memories of My Uncles

 By the early 1960s, Uncle Raymie was married to a divorced woman from Milwaukee where he lived.
 I can not remember whether he had any kids.
 Raymie worked for a railroad in Milwaukee and lived there until he succumbed to lung cancer in 1986.

-After Uncle was born in 1926, grandma took care of him at home most of her life.
+After Uncle was born in 1926, grandma took care of him at home for most of her life.
 Mom said that Leo didn't start walking until he was three or four.
-Grandma would wash, dress, and feed Uncle Leo when he was growing up.
+Grandma would wash, dress, and feed Uncle Leo all of his life.
 When I first can remember seeing Leo around 1950, He would sit in an armchair in the living room all day holding his ears.
 Leo could recognize people because dad once asked Leo who he (dad) was.
 According to dad, Uncle Leo replied, "You Suck."
 Dad's first name was Chuck and Leo's articulation was very bad because he never went to school.
 Uncle Leo never talked and I can't remember ever talking with him.

 About two or three years before Leo passed away in 1966, grandma had to put Uncle Leo in a nursing home.
 He tragically died there while choking on a piece of meat.